atmantree/stupid-simple-site-generator/README.md

 ### Test your generated pages

-Test your generated pages running the `serve_page.sh` script and open the [localhost:8000/](http://localhost:8000/) address in your browser.
+Test your generated pages running the `serve.sh` script and open the [localhost:8000/](http://localhost:8000/) address in your browser.

 > Note: If it fails, no problem.
 Just type `cd _page && python -m